Charmian Gooch: Global Witness

 Global Witness is a British non-governmental organisation based out of London, England.
 With the financial backing of hedge-fund billionaire George Soros, the organisation fulfills a watchdog function, and has led a variety of campaigns and investigations aimed at uncovering a global architecture of conflict and corruption, that some have suggested is "woven into" the business of extracting and exploiting natural resources.

-Deploying various tactics, including undercover investigations and aggressive forms of lobbying, Gooch and Global Witness fight numerous instances of corruption.
-More specifically, they fight instances of corruption in which "money earned from a country's natural resources are diverted away from its rightful owners, the country's citizens."

-Global Witness's research and campaigning has made the organisation a "leading global voice on what can be done to stamp out the abuse of anonymous companies."
 Using extensive knowledge on how shady businesses and governments inter-operate with each other, Gooch and Global Witness have unveiled various sources of corruption and exploitation and continue to do so.

 Early years

-Gooch met her colleagues and future Global Witness co-founders Simon Taylor and Patrick Alley while they were working together at the Environmental Investigation Agency.
 Concerns over the funding of covert warfare through illegal trade had increased at the time.
-After discussing the need for a campaign group that could address these and related environmental and human rights issues, the trio decided to take action.

 Gooch co-founded Global Witness in 1993 with Taylor and Alley to expose the "nexus of corruption, natural resources, and conflict".
 They created Global Witness due to the "looting of entire countries," which they saw as a human rights issue.

 At its inception, Gooch and her co-founders solicited donations at London Underground station entrances due to a lack of funding sources.
 Eventually, a Dutch charity known as Oxfam Novib provided the trio with enough money to start their first major campaign on the Cambodia-Thailand frontier.
 This also became a starting point for them to "build their activism on facts they collected themselves in the field."